Windower/Lua/addons/capetrader/README.md

 4. Part 4: Waiting and receiving your newly augmented cape.
 This takes anywhere from 1 to 3 seconds and can't be controlled by the player.
 (Involves the incoming 0x01D packet)

 The cape trader addon uses packets in order to substantially speed up parts one and three from above at a speed that would not normally be possible.
 Therefore if you use this addon you could potentially look suspicious.
 Part 1 of the process takes only 1 second using this addon.
-If this makes you uncomfortable you can change the value of the TRADE_DELAY variable in the capeTrader.lua file to a more reasonable amount if you wish.
+If this makes you uncomfortable you can change the value of the TRADE_DELAY and TRADE_DELAY_DYE variables in the capeTrader.lua file to a more reasonable amount if you wish.
+Please note that the augmenting with dyes needs a bit longer of a delay to work.
 This addon does part 3 pretty much instantaneously once the incoming 0x034 packet is received from part 2.
 So once again you can look suspicious again during this stage.
 The time it takes for part 2 and 4 should not be that different from you augmenting capes manually.

 The possibility of the loss of augment items comes from part 3.
 When augmenting manually you will get denied by the npc if you try to trade an already maxed cape.
 Injecting the 0x036 packet and later the 0x05B packets bypasses this check but you lose your augment items but receive your cape back unchanged if you have already maxed an augment path.
 There are some safeguards to prevent this happening in this addon but it has not been tested on every single augment path.
 So please use the go command with caution.